scale-it/algo-builder/docs/README.md

 ## Project initialization
 To start using `algob` you must first create a project similar to what yarn and npm would do.
-To initialize a project you must run this command:
+It can be done using this command:
 ```
 algob init my-project
 ```